How does this vary from scalp hair transplants?

 We divide the face into a side view and frontal view for the purpose of beard transplantation.
 The side view includes the side-burns, the cheek beard, the jaw line beard and the beard below the jaw line.
-Out of these four areas, the cheek beard is cosmetically the most important.
-In the frontal view, the fore beard, comprised of the moustache and goatee is the most prominent feature and higher densities of hair are present in this area.
+Of these four areas, the cheek beard is cosmetically the most important.
+In the frontal view, the fore beard, comprised of the moustache and goatee is the most prominent feature and higher densities of hair are present in these areas.
 The hair below the chin and jaw line that extends onto the neck is also considered to be part of the beard.

 The density of beard hair is less compared to the scalp.
 The maximum density is over the chin and mid portion of the moustache.
-The caliber (thickness of the hair shaft) of beard hair is larger compared to the scalp.
+The calibre (thickness of the hair shaft) of beard hair is larger compared to the scalp.
 Beard hair shafts are also more elliptical (flatter) in cross section compared to scalp hair which is more oval or circular in cross section views.
-This is why beard hair tends to be more curly than scalp hair.
+This is why beard hair tends to be curlier than scalp hair.

-For beard transplants, grafts are removed from the Donor Area in the same way as in a routine FUE (follicle unit extraction).
+For beard transplants, grafts are removed from the donor area in the same way as in a routine FUE (follicle unit excision).
 The main difference is in the distribution of the grafts and the recipient site creation.
-We can use both FUT strip harvesting and/or FUE harvesting methods for getting grafts to transplant into the beard area.
+We can use both FUT and/or FUE techniques for harvesting grafts to transplant into the beard area.
 One advantage of FUT strip harvesting is that the harvested hair shafts can be left longer in length which allows us to pre-determine the curvature of the hair and ensures that placement in the recipient sites allows for the hair shaft to curve towards the skin, giving a more natural appearance.
 This is even more important when transplanting eyebrows compared to beard transplants, but the basic principle for both recipient areas are very shallow recipient sites and implanting grafts with hair shafts curving towards the skin.

 With beard transplants the frontal view is cosmetically more important than the side views and requires more density compared to the sides views.